 Managing your news feed¶

-If you want to stop following a dataset (or project or user), go to the dataset’s page (e.g. by selecting a link to it in your News feed) and select the “Unfollow” button.
+If you want to stop following a dataset (or organization or user), go to the dataset’s page (e.g. by selecting a link to it in your News feed) and select the “Unfollow” button.

 Managing your user profile¶

 You can change the information that CKAN holds about you, including what other users see about you by editing your user profile.
-(Users are most likely to see your profile when you edit a dataset or upload data to a project that they are following.)
+(Users are most likely to see your profile when you edit a dataset or upload data to an organization that they are following.)
 To do this, select the gearwheel symbol at the top of any page.